suiGn/PixelGrid.me/README.md

 ## Integration with Neurons.me

-`this.pixelgrid` is designed to work seamlessly with the neurons.me ecosystem, enhancing its utility in the realm of machine learning:
+`this.pixelgrid` is designed to work seamlessly with the **neurons.me and all.this ecosystem**, enhancing its utility in the realm of machine learning:

 - **Data Standardization:** Ensures that image data is in a consistent format, ready for processing by machine learning models.
 - **Synergy with i.mlearning:** Integrates with i.mlearning for advanced data preparation and labeling, further facilitating the training of neural networks.